nmeowt/todoapp/README.md

 # Coding assignments

-The objective of this challenge is to showcase the skills of candidates as a front-end developer by building a To-Do list web application using React and TypeScript.
+Building a To-Do list web application using React and TypeScript.
 The application should allow users to add, edit, and mark tasks as completed, as well as persist the data in the browser.

 ## To-do list web application